Orbital mixing and strong Hund's coupling stabilize spin order in van der Waals ferromagnet CrI3: Appendix: DFT methods

-Given that magnetic anisotropy favors the magnetization of CrI\textsubscript{3} to be directed out-of-plane, the FM state was modeled with Cr magnetic moments of $3 \, \mu_{\rm B}$ aligned out-of-plane and parallel to each other.
-On the other hand, the PM state was modeled using the \textit{special quasi-random structures} (SQS) approach for binary alloys~\cite{Zunger1990Jul}, where a $3 \times 3 \times 1$ supercell containing 18 Cr atoms was constructed and the {\sc icet} tool~\cite{Angqvist2019Jul} was used to distribute 9 spin-up and 9 spin-down Cr moments in a quasi-random configuration, mimicking a binary alloy on a honeycomb lattice.
+\textbf{DFT modeling of the paramagnetic state} -- The magnetic anisotropy in a CrI$_3$ monolayer favors the out-of-plane magnetization direction.
+Therefore, we modeled the FM state with Cr magnetic moments of $3 \, \mu_{\rm B}$ aligned out-of-plane and parallel to each other.
+On the other hand, modeling the PM state is not trivial within DFT approach.
+For this cause we used the \textit{special quasi-random structures} (SQS) approach for binary alloys~\cite{Zunger1990Jul} where instead of having two atomic types A and B like in binary alloys, we have two spin types distributed over a honeycomb lattice of Cr atoms.
+In particular, we constructed a $3 \times 3 \times 1$ supercell and used the {\sc icet} tool~\cite{Angqvist2019Jul} to distribute 9 spin-up and 9 spin-down moments in a quasi-random fashion over 18 Cr atoms.
 SQS structures optimally approximate random alloys by matching the correlation functions of truly random systems up to the $n$-th nearest-neighbor shell, providing the closest structural representation for computational modeling of disordered solid solutions.
 This approach ensures that CrI\textsubscript{3} has zero net magnetization while suppressing long-range magnetic order.
 Note that similar approach was used in Ref.~\cite{Chen2020Dec} to model the PM state in the same compound.
-It should be noted that DFT is a zero-temperature theory, which inherently limits its ability to fully describe the physical properties of the system in the real PM state at higher temperatures.
+It should be noted that DFT is a zero-temperature theory, which inherently limits its ability to fully describe the physical properties of the magnetic system in the real PM phase at higher temperatures.
 In this regard, the DFT-simulated PM state represents an approximation where Cr magnetic moments retain their magnitude ($3 \, \mu_{\rm B}$), while the whole structure exhibits zero net magnetization and lacks long-range magnetic order.

+\textbf{Calculation of the spectral function} -- The spectral function, calculated with the supercell, is unfolded to the unit cell to facilitate comparison with ARPES data.
+The unfolding procedure is performed using the post-processing package {\sc bands4vasp} \cite{Dirnberger2021Jun} where the spectral function is defined as $A(\mathbf{k},E) = \sum_m P_{\mathbf{K}m}(\mathbf{k}) \delta(E-E_m)$, where $\mathbf{k}$ $(\mathbf{K})$ is the wavevector in the BZ of the unit cell (supercell) and $P_{\mathbf{K} m}(\mathbf{k})$ projects the supercell eigenstates $\ket{{\mathbf{K}} m}$ onto the unit cell eigenstates $\ket{\mathbf{k} n}$.
+By calculating the spectral function rather than just the band structure, we can identify which $\mathbf{k}$-resolved states vanish due to magnetic disorder and which remain robust.
+This approach directly reveals how magnetic disorder affects the electronic structure in different energy ranges and different regions of the BZ.